Making sense of Zettelkasten

 The emphasis on atomic notes that stick to one idea for each note seemed excessive.
 Supporting ideas provide context.
 Should they not occupy the same space?

 So I stopped there.
 I already had a decent wiki, and a collection of notes that I could easily surface using search.
-I didn’t need yet another system, although there was one major difference - The notes in my collection were not all written by me.
+I didn’t need yet another system, although there was one major difference - A zettelkasten is meant to contain ideas in my own words but the notes in my collection were not all written by me.
 Most of them I clipped from interesting articles I came across.
-A zettelkasten is meant to contain ideas in my own words.

 A decade has passed since then.
 I recently became aware of the Zettelkasten again, but this time and it makes sense.
 Maybe the time away from it has clarified my thinking.